Dstroede/cookie-stand/README.md

 ![Accessibility Score](img/AccessibilityScore.png)

 ## How to use?
-You can navigate the website by click on the different Nav elements at the top of the page
+You can navigate the website by click on the different Nav elements at the top of the page. there is a table that can be added to by simply filling out the form beneath it.

 ## Credits
+Credits to Code Fellows for providing the pictures and the idea of salmon cookies.

 ## License
 MIT © Drew Stroede

-## Paired Programming